JHodgkins/MSP3-Movie2Archive/docs/testing/TESTING.md

 - Test oage created movies-mdbtest.html to render retrieved data from MongoDB - retrieved sucessfully.
 - route.py, class movie_test created to test api call and print json data, new page movietest.html was used to test display output - retrievedand read sucessfully.

-## Development bugs
+## Database bugs/fixes
 - MovieLookup table renamed to Movielookup as second capital causes an _ to appear in postgresql database tables view - Fixed